 Choosing Meals and Snacks

-To get the nutrients you need for good health, balance your plate at meals and snacks by using the Healthy Plate Model.
-Aim to have half of your plate filled with colourful vegetables and fruit and split the other half of your plate into a whole grain (quinoa, barley, rice, pasta, bread) and a meat and alternative (meat, fish, poultry, eggs, beans, nuts, tofu).
-Enjoy water, low-fat milk or unsweetened fortified soy beverage with meals.
+To get the nutrients you need for good health, balance your plate at meals and snacks by using Canada’s new Food Guide plate model.
+Aim to have half of your plate filled with colourful vegetables and fruit and split the other half of your plate into a whole grain (quinoa, barley, rice, pasta, bread) and proteins (meat, fish, poultry, eggs, beans, nuts, tofu and dairy products).
+Enjoy water as your beverage of choice.

 Planning ahead will help you eat well.
 Check out these resources for meal planning tips.

 - To learn more on using an interactive plate model visit Build a healthy meal: use the Eat Well Plate

 Food safety covers many topics.
 It includes choosing safe food, storing it, preparing it, transporting it and safely handling leftovers.
 Visit the Health Unit’s Food Safety section to learn the steps for keeping you, your family and your guests safe and healthy when shopping, at home, at school, in the garden and on the go.